 - A student must have completed at least 30 hours in letter-graded courses at BGSU (15 hours in letter-graded courses for an associate degree candidate);

-- A candidate should be in residence at least one academic year (one academic term for an associate degree candidate) or 30 hours in consecutive summers (attending either the full summer session or both of the terms each summer) immediately preceding graduation.
+- A candidate should be in residence at least one academic year (one academic semester for an associate degree candidate) or 30 hours in consecutive summers immediately preceding graduation.
 A student with written permission to participate in an approved combination curriculum in cooperation with a professional school or college of another institution is exempt from this requirement.